Assistant Professor, Columbia University (on leave at UCLA Anderson)

 We study the long-run effect of interest rates on wealth inequality.
-While low rates decrease the average growth rate of existing fortunes, we argue that they increase the growth rate of new fortunes by making it cheaper to raise capital.
-To understand which effect dominates, we derive a sufficient statistic for the effect of interest rates on the Pareto exponent of the wealth distribution.
-It depends on the average equity issuance rate and leverage of individuals reaching the right tail of the distribution.
+While low rates decrease the average growth rate of existing fortunes, they increase the growth rate of new fortunes by making it cheaper to raise capital.
+To understand which effect dominates, we derive a sufficient statistic for the effect of interest rates on the Pareto exponent of the wealth distribution: it depends on the average equity issuance rate and leverage of individuals reaching the right tail of the distribution.
 We estimate this sufficient statistic using new data on the trajectory of top fortunes in the U.S. We conclude that the secular decline in discount rates has played a key role in the recent increase of top wealth inequality.

 Decomposing the Rise in Top Wealth Shares (Revised June 2020)

 The growth of the wealth share of a top percentile can be decomposed into three terms: a within term, which is the difference between the growth of individuals in the top percentile and the growth of the economy, a displacement term, which accounts for the flow of individuals in and out of the top percentile, and a demography term, which accounts for death and population growth.
 After applying this framework to the data, I find that displacement accounts for more than half the rise in top wealth inequality in the U.S. I examine the implications of this finding for the relationship between wealth inequality and mobility.

 Asset Prices and Wealth Inequality (2017)